privacy-tech-lab/privacy-pioneer/README.md

 1. A theoretical discussion for a technique of analyzying HTTP requests
 2. An implementation of that technique in a browser extension
-3. A usability study on the browser extension
+3. A usability study on the browser extension (especially, on privacy labels)